-The first half of 2021’s art news was dominated by the return to auctions, the debate over public works of art, new pieces by Banksy and the rise of the NFT art market, and not too much has changed throughout the third quarter of the year which saw some more Banksy news, a lot of NFT news, and an unexpected crossover of both.
+The first half of 2021’s art news was dominated by the return to auctions, the debate over public works of art, new pieces by Banksy and the rise of the NFT art market; and not much has changed throughout the third quarter of the year which saw some more Banksy news, a lot of NFT news, and an unexpected crossover of both.

 As Coronavirus continued to impact society with sudden emergences of new variants, divisions over vaccines and lockdowns, and, particularly in the UK, continued high levels of infection, tensions continued to linger about returning to bustling London art galleries or attending real-world auctions.
-With little doubt the main beneficiary of this was the NFT market which typically exists entirely online, and has electrified interest from speculative art investors and many in the cryptocurrency community.
+With little doubt the main beneficiary of this was the contemporary NFT art market which typically exists entirely online, and has electrified interest from speculative art investors and many in the cryptocurrency community.

 The third quarter began with something of an ultimate NFT going under the hammer; Tim Berners-Lee’s source code for the World Wide Web.
 In an auction organised by Sotheby’s of London, the NFT sold for over $5m which Berners-Lee, in typical generous fashion, had already pledged to a range of charities; but this was far from the only major NFT news of the quarter.

 NFT art news includes more problem fakes, and tradition meeting the blockchain

 It was unlikely that traditional art would stay out of the NFT market for very long, and the British Museum has made one of the early entries to the market creating a range of digital Hokusai postcards based on the great artist’s woodblock art prints.
 Not all NFTs have to be one-off unique pieces; creators will often mint NFTs as a limited edition in much the same way that traditional artforms use limited edition prints.